 USA Today gripe 🔗USA Today has this fairly annoying habit of boldly announcing the winner (or who got voted off/fired this week) on the front page of its web site the day after an episode airs.
 For example, today, you can see a picture of the winner of Survivor with the headline "Chris conquers Vanuatu."

-In these days of TiVo, this is pretty retarded.
+In these days of TiVo, this is pretty unnecessary.
 Because there are three classes of people, and running this as news benefits none of them:

 (a) People who like the show so much that they already watched the episode.
 In which case the winner is not news to them; they saw the show.